MamdouhEgy/MasterThesis/README.md

 # Master Thesis

-This is all the information about my master thesis in Communication Network group in TU Ilmenau.
-The master thesis topic: DDoS Attacks Detection and Mitigation in SDN using Deep Learning Approaches.
+This is all the information about my master's thesis in the Communication Network group at TU Ilmenau.
+The topic of my master's thesis is 'DDoS Attacks Detection and Mitigation in SDN using Deep Learning Approaches.'
+The duration of the thesis was from December 2020 to June 2021.
-Date: 12/2020 ---> 06/2021